Skip to main content

 Look for labels at the end of the bookshelves.
 Match the call number to the book on the shelf.

-A girl taking a book from the shelf
+A girl taking a reading a book from the shelf

 Photo by BYUH Library